HazyResearch/structured-nets/pytorch/README.md

 ` parallel python mlp/main.py ...
 MLP model SHL --class-type ::: t sd ::: -r ::: 1 4 16 `
 runs Toeplitz-like and LDR subdiagonal ranks 1,4,16.

-## Other tasks
+## Other Tasks

-Probably broken right now
+See <a href="https://github.com/thomasat/structured_matrices/tree/master/pytorch/examples" rel="nofollow">here</a> for examples of using a structured layer in additional architectures.